 However, the permit that had legalized caffeine-based pesticide use and development was suspended after the EPA, spurred by an angry public, stated a need for more information on how non-targeted insects and animals would be affected should the plan be carried out (22).

 Groups in protest claimed that caffeine is a known mutagen of bacterial, plant, animal, and human cells and as the EPA itself acknowledged, spraying concentrated mixtures of it into the environment could harm not only insects and animals but also people if it somehow entered into the groundwater supply (22).
-In a quest to kill an amphibian, the US Department of Agriculture could have poisoned a host of other life forms, from insect to human.
+In a quest to kill an amphibian, the US Department of Agriculture could have poisoned a host of other life forms, from insects to humans.

 However, the utilization of caffeine as a repellent may still occur.
 Because most commercially available snail and slug poisons contain ingredients considered dangerous for human consumption and caffeine is labeled a “generally recognized as safe” substance by the FDA, a caffeine-based formula could easily be marketed to farmers and consumers as a natural, organic pest control and applied to cash crops (25).

-Furthermore, adding coffee byproducts to soils has been shown to improve the germination of sugar beets and promote growth in cabbage and soybeans and, in Uganda, the application of coffee husk mulch greatly improved banana production (21,26).
+Furthermore, adding coffee byproducts to soils has been shown to improve the germination of sugar beets and promote growth in cabbage and soybeans, and, in Uganda, the application of coffee husk mulch greatly improved banana production (21,26).

 Overall impacts of these practices, should they become mainstream, remain unknown.

-A Pause to Reflect
+A Moment to Reflect

-On that note, one might wonder too why the synthetically derived caffeine made from petroleum byproducts doesn’t need special labeling and its effects are virtually unknown when this may be the source that some of us are routinely consuming.
+On that note, one might wonder, too, why the synthetically derived caffeine made from petroleum byproducts doesn’t need special labeling and its effects are virtually unknown when this may be the source that some of us are routinely consuming.